-- Post BSN to DNP: Requires a minimum of 77 credits and a minimum of 1,000 supervised practicum hours and should be completed in 12 semesters. - Post MSN to DNP: Requires a minimum of 35 credits in-residence and a minimum of 1,000 supervised clinical hours and should be completed in six (6) semesters.
-All post MSN students must submit verification of the number of supervised clinical practicum hours in their advanced practice educational programs (MSN).
-Students are responsible for obtaining this documentation from the school in which the program was completed and submitting it during the first semester of the DNP program.
-Faculty advisers and the program director use this documentation to determine how many hours of practicum the student will need in the plan of study for the post-masters DNP degree in order to meet the 1,000 practicum hour requirement and includes the DNP Clinical Residency requirement for all students. - All DNP students must complete a faculty-guided scholarly experience completed in the final semesters of the student's doctoral program (see individual program curriculum plans).
+- complete a minimum of 77 credits and a minimum of 1,000 supervised practicum hours and should be completed in 12 semesters. - complete a faculty-guided scholarly experience completed in the final semesters of the student's doctoral program (see individual program curriculum plans).
 This culminating experience provides evidence of the student's critical thinking and ability to translate evidence into practice through problem identification, proposal development, implementation, and evaluation.
 The DNP Innovation project encompasses the synthesis of coursework and practice application and results in a deliverable product that is reviewed and evaluated by a faculty advisor and a scholarly project committee. - The DNP final project consists of: - a scholarly comprehensive paper - a public oral defense presentation - the submission of an abstract for presentation at a state or national meeting.